-In Figure (\ref{fig:inv-helical}) we present the numerical results obtained for SM2 (elongated) shell model, i.e. defined by $s_{1}/s_{0}=-1$ and $s_{2}/s_{0}=+1$, with an inter-shell ratio $g=\frac{1+\sqrt{5}}{2}$ and sufficiently elongated triads , specifically $l=3$ and $m=1$, with a small scale forcing.
-This choice of parameters produces an inverse cascade, as we can see from the spectral energy flux and a clear inertial range, with an energy spectrum consistent with Kolmogorov.
-The normalized probability distributions of triadic phases, presented in the inset, show a higher probability of events with triadic phases equal to $-\pi/2$, which corresponds to the choice that maximizes an inverse energy flux.
-The distribution appears to have a roughly sinusoidal shape and seems to be universal, in the sense that it does not seem to show any scaling with shell number $n$.
+In Figure (\ref{fig:inv-helical}) we present the numerical results for SM2 (elongated) shell model, defined by $s_{1}/s_{0}=-1$ and $s_{2}/s_{0}=+1$, with an inter-shell ratio $g=\frac{1+\sqrt{5}}{2}$ and sufficiently elongated triads, specifically $l=3$ and $m=1$, which satisfy $g^{-l}<0.278$.
+With this choice of parameters, the introduction of a small scale forcing produces an inverse cascade, as evidenced by the spectral energy flux and the presence of a clear inertial range, with an energy spectrum consistent with the Kolmogorov scaling.
+The probability distribution functions of non-local triadic phases, presented in the inset (top right), show a higher probability of events with triadic phases equal to $-\pi/2$, which corresponds to the choice that maximizes an inverse energy flux.
+The distribution appears to have a roughly sinusoidal shape and seems to be universal, in the sense that it does not seem to show any scaling with the shell number $n$.

-Comparing these PDFs, with the forward cascade case, the probability of such coherent events is notably less pronounced.
-This weaker phase coherence is even more pronounced at a global level as shown in Figure (\ref{fig:kura-cascades}), where the Kuramoto order parameter reveals a relatively incoherent cascade dynamics, accompanied by a clear flattening of the average phase $\Phi$ distribution.
+Comparing these PDFs with the forward cascade case, one finds a lower probability of coherent events in the inverse cascade.
+This weaker phase coherence is even more pronounced at a global level as shown in Figure \ref{fig:kura-cascades}, where the Kuramoto order parameter reveals a relatively incoherent cascade dynamics, characterized by low values of $R$, and a clear flattening of the average phase $\Phi$ distribution.